boots-edu/textbook/source/text/2-loops/arrays.md

 There are a number of methods that operate on arrays.
 We will cover some of the simple ones here.
 These should allow us to add elements, remove elements, and otherwise modify an array.

-> The idea of an object (like an array) having its own methods which operate on it will be central to our discussion of object oriented programming later in the text.
+> The idea of an object (like an array) having its own methods which operate on it will be central to our discussion of object-oriented programming later in the text.

 ### The length property